Updated on: 3/11/2019

 About one third of drivers admit they become more aggressive while driving during this time of year, and it’s no secret that many drivers are distracted by the tasks of holiday shopping.
 According to AAA, an estimated 95 million Americans will be on the road during the Christmas and New Year’s season, which creates a number of challenges for anyone on the road.

 Studies have routinely shown that people tend to let the stress of the holidays have an effect on their driving and, as a result, people in general tend to drive more aggressively.
-More traffic and stressed out drivers result in more auto collisions, pedestrian accidents and bicycle accidents as well.
+More traffic and stressed out drivers result in more auto accidents, pedestrian accidents and bicycle accidents as well.

 NSC Explains Increases in Holiday Crashes